eiConsole for DTCC – Quick Tour (Demo)

-For each defined Target System there may be a Target Transform.
+For each defined Target System, there may be a Target Transform.
 The Target Transform is used to take the data from the canonical format and to translate it into a format that can be consumed by the Target System.
-In this case you’ll be taking the APP XML file and doing a translation into an XML representation of a SQL update.
+In this case, you’ll be taking the APP XML file and doing a translation into an XML representation of an SQL update.

 If further translation to a different data representation is required, a Transformation Module can be used.
 For instance, the Delimited and Fixed-width file Transformation Module can be used to generate a DTCC IPS file layout.

 Finally, the Transport stage is used to handle connectivity to the Target System.
-Just like the Listener there are a variety of Transport Types supported.
-Select the one appropriate to the Target and configure.
+Just like in the Listener, there are a variety of Transport Types supported.
+Select the one appropriate to the Target and configure it.

 Once a developer has completely configured the Route, they’ll switch to the eiConsole’s testing mode.
-In Testing Mode, the developer can start the test at any stage, and end the test at any stage, with arrows indicating the path that the data might take.
+In Testing Mode, the developer can start the test at any stage (on Source Transform in this case), and end the test at any stage (on Target Transform in our case), with arrows indicating the path that the data might take.